-FCP Visions Summer 2014 is now available as a digital download.
-This issue discusses the F-35’s vital role in Valley economy, includes an Honorary Commander feature for Mr. Ricky Lyons and much more.
+FCP Visions Fall 2014 is now available as a digital download.
+This issue discusses the ongoing arrival of F-35’s, growing Fighter Country Foundation, Brig General Scott Pleus and an Honorary Commander feature for Mr. Glenn Williamson.

-In order to enjoy FCP Visions Summer 2014 Web Edition you will need Adobe Acrobat Reader or equivalent application that will display the PDF file format.
-Click here to download FCP Visions Summer 2014 (you may need to right click and “save file as”).
+In order to enjoy FCP Visions Fall 2014 Web Edition you will need Adobe Acrobat Reader or equivalent application that will display the PDF file format.
+Click here to download FCP Visions Fall 2014 (you may need to right click and “save file as”).

 This publication is made available with permission of Pueblo Publishers, Inc.